IncheonMakerB/capstone-design/README.md

 In ATmega, the input command is output to the circuit.

-The LED has three levels of brightness control.
+LED has three levels of brightness control.

 DOOR has opening and closing function.

 SPEAKER can turn on and play three songs.

-The FAN controls the wind intensity in three steps.
+FAN controls the wind intensity in three steps.